-The following table details the AWS metrics available for monitored instances using cloud infrastructure monitoring.
+The following table details the AWS metrics available for instances using cloud monitoring.

-- Amazon Resource Name (ARN): format to identify resources in AWS.
+- Amazon Resource Name (ARN) is a format to identify resources in AWS.

-- Key Management Service (KMS): managed service to create and control encryption keys for encrypting data
+- Key Management Service (KMS) is a managed service to create and control data encryption keys.

 |Instance||AWS EC2 instance|